NwekeMaxwell/Map-ty/README.md

 # https://mapty2022.netlify.app/
 # Map-ty
-A workout project where you select your location on a real-time map and record your workout session.
+A workout project where you select your location on a real-time map and record your workout sessions.
 ## FEATURING
 > GEOLOCATION API